mjwheatley/ionic2-meteor-login-fingerprint/README.md

 ##Multi Language Support
 This boilerplate comes with support for Internationalization using the ng2-translate node module.
-Add additional language files to `app/public/i18n/` This boilerplate includes a component (`app/client/imports/app/components/language-select/`) that you can edit to add support for additional languages.
+* Add additional language files to `app/public/i18n/`.
+* This boilerplate includes a custom component, ***LanguageSelectComponent*** (`app/client/imports/app/components/language-select/`), that you can edit to add support for additional languages.
-Add new languages to alert dialog inputs:
+    *  Add new languages to the alert dialog inputs:

 ```
 inputs: [